-Our Living Lands & Waters fleet includes five barges, two towboats, six workboats, two skid steers, an excavator, five work trucks and a crane.
+Our Living Lands & Waters fleet includes four barges, two towboats, five workboats, two skid steers, an excavator, six work trucks and a crane.
 We couldn’t do our work without our fleet and we invite you to learn more about our capabilities!

 Our “home away from home” was created in 2011 and is 150′ x 35′ (under the green roof).
 The hull was built in 2011 by Yager Materials in Owensboro, Kentucky.
 The headquarters, dorm rooms and classroom were built by Union Laborers.
 Our house barge is powered by solar and has a generator for backup and to power our major appliances.
 In total, the barge has male and female lavatories, one office, a full kitchen (galley), eight bedrooms, multiple closets, a full basement for storage and a 31,000 gallon water tank.

 - Steel trusses salvaged from a flooded strip club

 - Reclaimed barn tin serves as outdoor siding

 - Fence posts on upper deck are made from stalk rolls of combine corn heads

 - Fencing for upper deck is recycled from steel sheets used to laser-cut farm implement parts